allisonburtch/consultancy/services.md

 What we offer:
  - Audit comprised of interviews with yourself and team
- - Mission alignment presentation with ta angible steps moving forward to move you more toward your mission
+ - Mission alignment presentation with tangible steps moving forward to move you more toward your mission
  - Cultural observations/ethnographies to market-based decision making

 <span class="improved">